nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommanderWiki/07_ARC-Synchronization.md

 *Problem:*

-- No direct access rights to main branch
+- No direct access rights to the main branch

  or
-- Many people work on repository, making direct pushing to main branch chaotic
+- Many people work on the same repository, making direct pushing to main branch chaotic.

 *Solution:*

-Work on second branch, and contribute to the main branch using merge/pull requests
+Work on a second branch and contribute to the main branch using merge/pull requests

 *Workflow*
  1. use `arc get` to get main branch of repo